Below are 10 of Ubuntu’s most defining moments from the past decade.

 A strong foundation is now set on which to build out the next Long Term Support release, whose features are (thankfully) being crafted with the needs of the Ubuntu community in ear.

-To better illustrate the course of the past ten years I put together this graphical timeline.
-It’s signposted by most of the “defining moments” mentioned above:
+To illustrate the course of the past 10 years I put together a graphical timeline.
+It’s signposted by most of the “defining moments” mentioned above, plus a couple of additional ones:

-I also want to know which moments YOU consider the most defining, both in the trajectory of Ubuntu’s development and from your own personal experience of using it — so do share thoughts in the comments section below!
+But now I want to know which moments YOU consider the most defining, be it in the trajectory of Ubuntu’s development as well as from your own personal experience of using Ubuntu, so do share thoughts in the comments section below!